hnaif2001/Modern-Ecommerce-Platforms/README.md

   ## Customer pool
   ![Digram img](img/22.png)
 - customer process Starting with a green dot It marks the beginning of the customer journey on the platform.
+- Whether to inquire or shop: There are two options when entering our website.
+First, customers will ask us about the product first.
+Before the customer orders, two, the customer will not ask us, but the customer will choose the product.
 - Find products: Customers will find products that they are interested in purchasing.
 - Select Product: Customers select the products they want.
 Add product to cart: After the customer has added the product to the cart.
 If the customer feels dissatisfied with the selected product.
 The customer can cancel or if the customer is interested or satisfied. will enter into payment